aduvoisin13/City-Defense/GameDesignDoc.md

 ## Lives
   + The player will start out with 3 lives.
   + Whenever any kind of enemy gets past the player's ship and hits the city, the player will lose one life.
-  + The game ends when the player's lives hit 0.
-  + Note: Time permitting, the player will gain an extra life at specified intervals in scoring.
+  + The player obtains an extra life beginning at 100,000 points, with the threshold doubled every time it is hit.
 For example:
     * Extra life at 100,000 points.
-    * Extra life at 250,000 points.
+    * Extra life at 200,000 points.
-    * Extra life at 500,000 points.
+    * Extra life at 400,000 points.
-    * Extra life at 1,000,000 points.
+    * Extra life at 800,000 points.
     * etc.
+  + The game ends when the player's lives hit 0.
+  + **Note: The ship itself does not take damage; the game is about saving the city and its citizens as opposed to worrying about the ship.**

 ## User Interface
 Image of UI: